 He started his professional career with Russell Bedford LC & Company after graduation.
 In 2008, he joined a boutique investment advisory firm as an Assistant Vice President where he garnered his corporate finance and management experiences.
-He is very well exposed in corporate advisory and corporate governance across a spectrum of industries of various types of companies.
-Further, he was very involved in the internal audit review and risk management planning and assessment of many listed issuers.
+He is very well exposed to corporate advisory and corporate governance across a spectrum of industries of various types of companies.
+Further, he was very involved in the internal audit review and risk management planning and assessment of numerous public listed companies on Bursa Malaysia Securities Berhad.